VIAME/VIAME/examples/detection_file_conversions/README.rst

 .. _this example online: https://github.com/VIAME/VIAME/tree/master/examples/detection_file_conversions

-This folder contains examples of how to convert between textual formats representing object detections, tracks, results, etc. There are multiple ways to perform format conversions, either using KWIVER pipelines with reader/writer nodes (e.g. see pipelines directory) or using quick standalone scripts (see scripts).
+This folder contains examples of different formats which VIAME supports, and additionally how to convert between textual formats representing object detections, tracks, results, etc. There are multiple ways to perform format conversions, either using KWIVER pipelines with reader/writer nodes (e.g. see pipelines directory) or using quick standalone scripts (see scripts).
 Conversion pipelines are simple, containing a detection input node (reader) and output node (writer).

 ****************************
 Integrated Detection Formats